 A number of questions may be running through your mind: Whom do I recover from?
-What if the Uber driver is at fault?
+What if the rideshare driver is at fault?
 What if there isn’t enough money to pay for my injuries?

 We know there’s a lot to think about.
 Take a deep breath, and let’s go over some of the things you can expect and the steps to take next.

 Any time a drunk driver hits you and has insurance, the drunk driver’s insurance policy kicks in as the first source of recovery for your injuries and damages.
-In this example, your Uber driver didn't do anything wrong so their individual insurance won’t apply.
+In this example, your rideshare driver didn't do anything wrong so their individual insurance won’t apply.
 Uber's passenger auto policy kicks in again here as a secondary source of recovery after the at-fault drunk driver’s policy has run out.
-If that is exhausted, which it would be on a traumatic brain injury or wrongful death case, then you may have a claim on your underinsured motorists (UIM) policy.
+If that is exhausted, which would be on a traumatic brain injury or wrongful death case, then you may have a claim on your underinsured motorists (UIM) policy.
 This is elective coverage that we highly recommend people purchase because of how often we see folks hurting when they don’t have it.

-In addition, you may have a dram shop claim, where you can recover from the bar or restaurant that over-served the driver that hit the Uber vehicle you were in.
+In addition, you may have a dram shop claim, where you can recover from the bar or restaurant that over-served the driver that hit the vehicle you were in.
 In Texas, dramshop claims allow the person injured by a drunk driver to hold the establishment that served alcohol to the driver responsible for their injuries and damages.

 Do I Need A Lawyer?

 When there are several insurance policies in play, we encourage you to reach out to a trial lawyer with experience navigating these waters.
 You wouldn't want a surgeon performing complex surgery on you when they have never done one before, and the same goes for a trial lawyer.
 Choose an attorney who has experience navigating cases with multiple insurance policies in the mix.